Whitewater Rafting Classifications and Grades Explained

 Kaweah River

 If you’re in Southern California near Three Rivers in the springtime, you may think you’re up for the challenge of the Kaweah River.
-This Class IV+ rapid is a rollercoaster, especially as the snows are melting.
+This Class IV+ river is a rollercoaster, especially as the snows are melting.
 This can prove a serious challenge even for technical and advanced paddlers, as the 10 miles of the river’s lower section has lots of narrow sections and massive boulders that serve as obstacles along the way.
 For expert paddlers, the upper six miles will get the heart racing, guaranteed.

 Cal Salmon River